bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module2-sql-for-analysis/README.md

 may also install [PostgreSQL](https://www.postgresql.org/) locally, which would facilitate larger databases, but it is not necessary for the daily tasks.

+You can also install [pgAdmin](https://www.pgadmin.org/), which (like the DB Browser for SQLite) lets you connect to, explore, and query databases using a GUI tool.
+This is optional, but can be pretty handy.

 ## Live Lecture Task

 Yesterday we used a simple local workflow with SQLite - today, we'll work on